Azeko2xo/woodem/doc/sphinx2/source/user/running.rst

 Controller
 ----------
 The main Woo window, called :obj:`controller <woo.qt.ControllerClass>`, is brought up automatically at startup if a simulation/script is given on the command-line (under Windows, the controller is always shown at startup).
 The controller can be manually brought up by pressing ``F12`` in the terminal, or by typing ``woo.qt.Controller()``.
-The window looks like this:
+The window (when the first, *Simulation* tab, is active) looks like this:

 .. image:: fig/controller-simulation.*